photoprism/photoprism-docs/docs/getting-started/docker.md

     Please keep in mind to replace the `docker` command with `podman` when following the examples in our documentation.

 The server port and other [config options](config-options.md) can be changed as needed.
 If you provide no database server credentials, SQLite database files will be created in the *storage* folder.
+Note, however, that SQLite is not a good choice for users who require scalability and high performance.
+We therefore do not recommend using this example to set up a production environment without modifying it, e.g. to connect it to an existing MariaDB database instance.

 !!! danger ""
     Always change `PHOTOPRISM_ADMIN_PASSWORD` so that the app starts with a **secure initial password**.